-Section 14.2 Employees located at Public Works Fleet Services - Fleet Operations, Public Works Fleets Services - Solid Waste Annex, and Environmental Services - Solid Waste shops will be permitted to bid on shift preference annually within their current shop.
+Section 14.1 Employees located at Public Works Fleet Services - Fleet Operations, Public Works Fleets Services - Solid Waste Annex, and Environmental Services - Solid Waste shops will be permitted to bid on shift preference annually within their current shop.
 Shift bids must be submitted in January of each year and will be awarded in February on a seniority basis as prescribed by Section 21.4.

-Section 14.3 For those shops with multiple shifts, the start time shall begin no earlier than the following:
+Section 14.2 For those shops with multiple shifts, the start time shall begin no earlier than the following:

-A. First Shift: 0400
+Α. First Shift: 0400

-B. Second Shift: 1200
+В. Second Shift: 1200

 C. Third Shift: 2100

-The above times shall apply regardless of whether the shift consists of five eight hour days, four ten hour days or another alternate schedule; except that starting times may be adjusted by mutual agreement between the employer and Union representative.
+The above times shall apply regardless of whether the shift consists of five eight hour days, four ten hour days or another alternate schedule.
+The parties agree that they will negotiate changes to shifts in accordance with the requirements of RCW 41.56.

-Section 14.4 Employees working the first shift shall be scheduled to work for a period of eight and one-half (81⁄2) hours, five days a week.
+Section 14.3 Employees working the first shift shall be scheduled to work for a period of eight and one-half (81⁄2) hours, five days a week.
 One-half (1⁄2) unpaid hour shall be allowed for a lunch break.
 Second and third shift employees shall be present at the work location for a period of eight (8) hours, five days a week.
 One-half (1⁄2) paid hour shall be allowed for a lunch break.
-By mutual agreement between the Union and the Employer alternative work schedules may be necessary and permitted.
+Pursuant to Personnel Management Policy 320, an employee may work an alternate work schedule.

-Section 14.5 Employees shall be paid time and one half (11⁄2) for the first shift outside of their regular shift when an emergency requires an employee's shift to be changed.
-Thereafter, employees will receive straight time for the first eight (8) hours and time and one half (11⁄2) for any additional hours worked during that shift.
+Section 14.4 Employees shall be paid time and one half $(1\frac{1}{2})$ for the first shift outside of their regular shift when an emergency requires an employee's shift to be changed.
+Thereafter, employees will receive straight time for the first eight (8) hours and time and one half $(1\frac{1}{2})$ for any additional hours worked during that shift.